From the Field

 Full itinerary details of the unique and specially designed activities on the link at the bottom.
-This safari really offers it all from the grassy plains of East Africa to the dusty floor of the rift valley.
-The experience includes lakes; rivers; lions; research; cultural photography; bird and landscape photography from the air; predator photography; plains game; mountains; kayaking; predators; the great migration; wilderness; rare animals and much much more.
+This safari really offers it all from East Africa savannah to the dusty floor of the rift valley.
+The experience includes lakes; rivers; lions; research; cultural photography; bird and landscape photography from the air; plains game; big game; mountains; kayaking; predators; wilderness; rare animals and much much more.
 Only space for a maximum of 4 participants and only one departure per year on this highly exclusive safari.
 Travel is by private chartered planes and helicopters.

 Click here for full itinerary details...